 Does HOO set the minimum age of participation for volunteers?

 Minimum age is set by the agencies that benefit from our projects and vary by project.
 Factors include liability, work quality and quantity.
 All projects welcome youth and adults.

 No. We don’t want people to self-disqualify themselves from volunteering.

 Can HOO write a letter to verify that I volunteered?

-We save agencies money and accomplish important tasks.
-We cause agencies to become better known by more caring people.
-Agencies also use us to seek, retain or obtain grant money.
+We save agencies money by accomplishing important jobs.
+We enable agencies to become better known by more caring people (volunteers).
+Agencies also use Hands On Orlando to seek, retain or obtain grant money.